 Inbound students Study Abroad and Exchange at the University of Melbourne

-If you intend to go abroad to a country that is considered unstable or unsafe, you will be informed by Melbourne Global Mobility (if you are applying for exchange), or your home student centre (if you are applying for study abroad) during the nomination and approval process.
+If you intend to go abroad to a country that is considered unstable or unsafe, you will be contacted by the University of Melbourne during the nomination and approval process.
 The University of Melbourne relies on advice from the Australian Government's Department of Foreign Affairs and Trade (DFAT) on such matters.

-If the Australian Government recommends that all travel to the host country be deferred or that all non-essential travel be deferred, your exchange will be suspended until such time as the recommendation is improved.
+If the Australian Government recommends that all travel to the host country be deferred or that all non-essential travel be deferred, your overseas study will be suspended until such time as the recommendation is improved.
 If you are in the country at the time that the warning is issued you will need to leave as soon as possible.
-Melbourne Global Mobility staff will liaise with you and your host institution.
+University of Melbourne staff will liaise with you and your host institution.
 Alternative arrangements will be made for your assessment.

 Up-to-date information and guidelines on foreign travel to designated 'risk areas' are available from the Department's website Smartraveller.
 If you are already in a country where a crisis is developing, refer to this page regularly.